X-CASH-official/xcash-dpops/README.md

 It is recommended to install the firewall on your system (not inside the LXC container)
 Follow the [How To Setup the Firewall](#how-to-setup-the-firewall)  part of the readme first.

+Note sometimes xcash will not be able to connect to other peers when using LXC containers.
+To fix this you can restart the container

 ### Install LXC
 We will use LXD to manage LXC containers as this is a more user friendly tool for LXC containers.
 LXD might already be installed on some Ubuntu servers, but it is recommend to uninstall this version of LXD and install LXD using a snap.
 This is because the LXD that comes installed on some servers will not be up to date and can only be updated to minor releases.